jordanshardy/JordanHardy_T1A1/readme.md

 **Stacks** -  In this data structure, objects are placed on top of one another, and only the object on the top can be removed.
 It is useful because it provides a regular loop.
 Similarly, one can easily track the pending tasks like in a to-do list app, with the most recent one being at the top.

+Günther, Sebastian, and Sagar Sunkle. "rbFeatures: Feature-oriented programming with Ruby."
+Science of Computer Programming 77.3 (2012): 152-173.

 #

 # Q5: Describe the features of interpreters and compilers and how they are different.